AravindhVishnu/Double-Linked-List-For-Embedded-SW/README.md

 Double Linked List implementation for Embedded SW

 Description:
-The use of dynamic memory allocation is not recommended in embedded SW, so this implementation uses static memory allocation of all the available list items.
+The use of dynamic memory allocation is not recommended in embedded SW (MISRA C++ 2008, 18-4-1 - Dynamic heap memory allocation shall not be used), so this implementation uses static memory allocation of all the available list items.

 The double linked list is encapsulated in a static library.